 You may be an ideal candidate for refractive surgery if you have been diagnosed with mild to severe cataracts or if you want to correct any common refractive errors you may have.
 We often recommend this surgical treatment to our patients over 40 years old who want freedom from glasses or contacts.
 If you're looking for eye surgery options for correcting farsightedness and nearsightedness, we can help.

 How Is Refractive Surgery Performed?

 During your consultation at Rothchild Eye Institute, our eye surgeons will conduct corneal mapping to determine the most appropriate refractive surgery approach for your vision needs.
-In general, refractive surgeries are performed on an outpatient basis and are a relatively quick process.
+In general, refractive surgery in Delray Beach, FL is performed on an outpatient basis and are a relatively quick process.
 After placing numbing drops in your eyes, our refractive specialists will use a laser or other state-of-the-art techniques to make small incisions in the cornea and modify its curvature as needed to enhance your vision and your eye's focusing power.
 Once your refractive surgery is complete, post-treatment eye drops may be prescribed and aftercare instructions will be reviewed by our team.
 Recovery times may vary according to the type of procedure performed.

 How long does it take to recover from refractive surgery?

 Recovery from refractive surgery in Delray Beach, FL, is generally very quick.
 Depending on the type of procedure performed and your overall health, it may take 1 – 3 days to recover from your refractive surgery in Delray Beach, FL.
 Your surgical team at Rothchild Eye Institute will monitor your healing progress through a series of follow-up appointments.